Are you looking for life insurance but don't want to spend a lot of money on it?

 How Does Return of Premium Life Insurance Work?

 You can add a return of premium rider to a traditional term life policy at the time of purchase.
 The money-back feature lasts for your policy term.
-Return of premium life insurance works in the following way:
+Return of a premium life policy works in the following way:

 - You make premium payments, monthly or annually, to maintain coverage.
 The insurer calculates your premium rates based on the policy amount, length of the term, age, health, and medical history.

 - If you pass away during the term, the insurer will pay your beneficiaries a certain pre-defined amount, called the death benefit.
-A life insurance beneficiary is a person or people you name to receive the death benefit upon your death.
+A life insurance beneficiary is a person or people you name to receive the payout upon your death.

 - If you survive the policy term, the insurer will refund all the money you paid into the policy without any interest.
-This income is not taxable, as you are simply receiving the payments you made.
+This income is taxable.

 Pros and Cons of Return of Premiums

-No financial product is perfect — and the same goes for the return of premium life insurance.
+No financial product is perfect — and the same goes for the return of premium policy.
 It comes with its own set of benefits and drawbacks.
 Do the pros outweigh the cons?
-Life insurance needs are rarely one-size-fits-all.
+A life insurance policy needs are rarely one-size-fits-all.
 It will depend on your individual financial needs.

 Pros of return of premium life insurance

-If you survive the policy term, the insurer will refund all the premium dollars you paid.
-Furthermore, this income is not subject to tax.
+If you survive the return of term life insurance policy term, the insurer will refund all the premium dollars you paid, however, it is subject to tax.

 Forces policyholders to save money